Invergordon Cruise Port

 What To Do in Invergordon Cruise Port?

-There is enough to do in Invergordon for a morning or afternoon, along with some pleasant walks.
+There is plenty to do in Invergordon for a morning or afternoon, along with some pleasant walks.
 There are also plenty of shore excursion options.

 Invergordon is a small town in the Highlands of Scotland.
-It is set beside the Cromarty Firth.
-It has a population of around 4,000 people.
-Many of the cruise ships that berth at Invergordon have a larger population than the town itself!
+It sits next to the Cromarty Firth and has a population of about 4,000 people.
+Many cruise ships that dock in Invergordon have a larger number of passengers than the town itself!

 Invergordon has an interesting history.
-It became an official naval base in 1912 and many remnants of buildings can be seen from this time, not least Admiralty Pier.
+It became an official naval base in 1912.
+You can still see many remnants of buildings from this time, especially Admiralty Pier.

-It has a small high street which is just a 5-minute walk from the cruise ship berth.
-It also has a pleasant shoreline with a footpath linking it to its neighbouring town of Alness, approximately 3 miles away.
+Invergordon has a small high street that is just a 5-minute walk from the cruise ship berth.
+The town also features a pleasant shoreline with a footpath that connects to its neighboring town of Alness, which is about 3 miles away.

-Around Invergordon is a mural trail showing local stories, activities, and history.
-There is also a small but very interesting museum which is free to visit.
+Around Invergordon, you can explore a mural trail that showcases local stories, activities, and history.
+There is also a small but fascinating museum that is free to visit.

 Attractions at Invergordon Cruise Port